-On behalf of our 163,000 dentist members, we would like to thank you for bringing legislation to the floor that would modernize the federal government's outdated system for considering whether new drugs with ingredients that are generally accepted as safe and effective may be sold over-the-counter.
+On behalf of our 163,000 dentist members, we are writing to express our support for S. 2740, the Over-the-Counter Drug Safety, Innovation, and Reform Act of 2019.
+This bill would modernize the federal government's outdated system for considering whether new drugs with ingredients that are generally accepted as safe and effective may be sold over-the-counter.